gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 1. **Set the username of the non-bundled web-server user**

-   By default, Omnibus GitLab has no default setting for the external webserver user, you have to specify it in the configuration.
+   By default, Linux package installations have no default setting for the external webserver user, you have to specify it in the configuration.
 For Debian/Ubuntu the default user is `www-data` for both Apache/NGINX whereas for RHEL/CentOS the NGINX user is `nginx`.

-   Make sure you have first installed Apache/NGINX so the webserver user is created, otherwise omnibus will fail while reconfiguring.
+   Make sure you have first installed Apache/NGINX so the webserver user is created, otherwise a Linux package installation fails while reconfiguring.

    Let's say for example that the webserver user is `www-data`.
    In `/etc/gitlab/gitlab.rb` set: